dalijolijo/BitcoreWhitepaper/Chapter3.md

 ![Figure 4: Comparison chart, Bitcore against other cryptocurrencies.](images/BitcoreWhitepaperImg04.png)

-Bitcore has a required minimum fee of 0.0001 BTX per kilobyte; the recommended fee, intended to support minders, is currently (July 2018) about 0.001 BTX per kilobyte.
+Bitcore has a required minimum fee of 0.0001 BTX per kilobyte; the recommended fee, intended to support miners, is currently (July 2018) about 0.001 BTX per kilobyte.
 As Bitcore blocks are currently not full, there is no advantage in transaction speed to be gained by paying a higher fee; however, this may be the case in the future as the load of the Bitcore network increases.

 ---